 Operating lease liabilities represent the present value of lease payments not yet paid.
 Operating lease assets represent the Company's right to use an underlying asset and are based upon the operating lease liabilities adjusted for prepayments or accrued lease payments, initial direct costs, lease incentives and impairment of operating lease assets.
-The rent payment pursuant to the lease agreement is recorded as a reduction in the operating lease liability and as a reduction in the right of use asset and as single lease expense over the term of the remaining lease.
+The rent payment pursuant to the lease agreement is recorded as a reduction of the operating lease liability and lease asset and as single lease expense over the remaining term of the applicable lease.